groupdocs-cloud/products.groupdocs.cloud.old/content/english/merger/python/_index.md

       ## TAB ONE ##
       tab_one:
         description: |
-          An overview of the features supported by the document merger Cloud API for Python.
+          An overview of the features supported by the document merger Cloud API.

         left:
           enable: true